Online Icebreaker Ideas

-Icebreaker ideas for students learning remotely
+Icebreaker ideas for students learning online

 Icebreakers are interactive activities that offer a low stakes opportunity for instructors and students to get to know each other better.
 They can help students get more familiar with the digital course environment and help establish a community of learners.
 Icebreaker activities signal to students that engagement is important and expected and that the instructor is interested in them and invested in their learning.
 An icebreaker can also be more effective if instructors and students post their image and bios in their Canvas profile.